• Skip to primary navigation

 • Bhavishya Badri: It is the fourth among the ‘Sapta Badri’ temples.
 According to beliefs, Lord Badri will take abode in Bhavishya Badri at the end of Kaliyuga.
 Even the name of the place literally translates to ‘Future Badri’, implying that it will be the future residence of Lord Badri.

 • Yogadhyan Badri: It is the fifth among the ‘Sapta Badri’ temples.
 As per mythology, the Pandavas were born here, and Pandu attained salvation and died here.
 Yogadhyan Badri has a bronze image of Lord Vishnu.
-Devotees believe that Pandu installed this image, which depicts Vishnu to be meditating (Dhyan).
-Hence, the name of the shrine comes from the posture of the image, and it is popular as ‘Yoga-Dhyan’ Badri.
+Devotees believe that Pandu installed this meditating (Dhyan) image.
+Hence, the name of the shrine comes from the posture of the image, and it is popular as yoga-Dhyan’ Badri.

 • Dhyan Badri: It is the sixth among the ‘Sapta Badri’ temples.
-It has an image of Lord Vishnu which was established by Urvarishi.
-This image of Vishnu is four-armed, made of black stone and in a meditative posture.
-Also, Brahmins from Southern India serve as head priests in the temple.
+The image of Lord Vishnu which was established by Urvarishi.The image of Vishnu is in a meditative posture with four-armed, made of black stone.

 These temples are also a part of the Char Dham Yatra within Uttarakhand.